Western jackdaw: Pest control

 The western jackdaw has been hunted as a pest, though not as heavily culled as other species of corvid.
 After a series of poor harvests in the early 1500s, Henry VIII introduced a Vermin Act in 1532 "ordeyned to dystroye Choughes (i.e. jackdaws), Crowes and Rokes" to protect grain crops from their predations.
 Western jackdaws were notorious for their fondness for fruit, especially cherries.
-This act was adopted piecemeal, but Elizabeth I passed the Act for the Preservation of Grayne in 1566 which was enforced more vigourously.
+This act was adopted piecemeal, but Elizabeth I passed the Act for the Preservation of Grayne in 1566 which was enforced more vigorously.
 The species was hunted for threatening grain crops and for propensity for nesting in belfries until the mid-20th century.
 Particularly large numbers were culled in the county of Norfolk.
 Western jackdaws were also culled on game estates for raiding the nests of other birds for eggs.
 In a 2003 dissertation on public opinion of corvids, Antonia Hereth notes that the German naturalist Alfred Brehm considered the western jackdaw to be a lovable bird, and did not attribute any negative impacts of to this species with regard to agriculture.

-The western jackdaw is one of a very small number of birds that legally be used as decoys or trapped in cages the United Kingdom.
+The western jackdaw is one of a very small number of birds that can legally be used as decoys or trapped in cages in the United Kingdom.
 The other pest species that can be controlled by trapping are the crow, jay, magpie and rook.
 An authorised person does not need to prove that the birds were a nuisance before trapping them, but must comply with the provisions of the Wildlife and Countryside Act 1981.
 As of 2003, the western jackdaw was listed as a potential species for targeted hunting in the European Union Birds Directive, and hunting has been encouraged by German hunting associations.
 Permission to shoot western jackdaws in spring and summer exists in Cyprus, despite them not preying on gamebirds as is commonly believed.